jmarrec/Useful-Excel-Macros-for-Energy-Modeling/README.md

 ### Contact and Contribution

-**Happy modeling and don't hesitate to reach out to me for any bugs or comments.**
+**Happy modeling and don't hesitate to reach out to me for any bugs or comments, using the "issues" tab preferably.**

 I'll also welcome pull requests.